Get Started with AI Guard

 Use an SDK to create REST API calls

-SDK instrumentation allows you to set up and monitor AI Guard activity in real time.
+Use an SDK to call the AI Guard REST API and monitor AI Guard activity in real time in Datadog.

-Beginning with dd-trace-py v3.18.0, a new Python SDK has been introduced.
-This SDK provides a streamlined interface for invoking the REST API directly from Python code.
+The Python SDK (dd-trace-py v3.18.0 or later) provides a streamlined interface for invoking the REST API directly from Python code.
 The following examples demonstrate its usage:

 Starting with dd-trace-py v3.18.0, the Python SDK uses the standardized common message format.